-The Diversity and Inclusion Policy can be found here.
+The Diversity and Inclusion Policy can be found at meridianenergy.co.nz/investors/governance/policies/.

-Information on Meridian's progress in achieving its objectives is on page 17 of the FY2017 annual report.
+Information on Meridian's progress in achieving its objectives is on pages 45 and 46 of the FY19 integrated report.

 Board diversity

 The Board aligns its diversity processes with those of Meridian, believing that this leads to better discussions on issues involving stakeholders and the best decisions for the company.